Why sales doesn’t work any more and what to do about it

-Sales people were the driving force of the UK economy.
-These high flying, super-slick men and women wowed us with their in-depth knowledge, snippets of wisdom and their insights.
+Salespeople were the driving force of the UK economy.
+These high flying, super-slick men and women wowed us with their in-depth knowledge, snippets of wisdom and insights.
 We trusted them, and we bought from them.

 In a short few years, Purplex has seen customer behaviour change.
 Your customers have evolved from a buying cycle that was 20% marketing and 80% sales to a full reversal – 80% marketing, 20% sales.

-More now than ever your brand and reputation is crucial.
-Instead of hiding behind your sales team your business needs to step out and share your knowledge, product information and expertise.
+More now than ever your brand and reputation are crucial.
+Instead of hiding behind your sales team, your business needs to step out and share your knowledge, product information and expertise.
 Companies need to change their entire approach to marketing.

 The 80/20 shift from sales to marketing is happening; just witness the bewildering array of news channels, media, blogs, social media and review sites, and the explosion in e-newsletters, events, seminars and ‘reports’, all designed to impart knowledge, trends and ‘must have’ insights.

 For companies that do embrace this new thinking, the opportunities are simply enormous.
 As your competitors hold back, you are building relationships with future customers.
 Sharing insights, expertise and the latest thinking.
 Building trust and guiding customers towards your brand and your products.
 Then, the magic happens.
 Customers buy from you, become brand advocates and share your brand and expertise through ‘Likes’, ‘Tweets’ and reviews.